MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-a-wificx-client-driver.md

     return ntStatus;
 }
 ```

-### Event Callback For Create Adapter
+### Event callback for adapter creation

-The station adapter and WfdRole adapter are created using the same event callback.
-The adapter type can be determined using **WifiAdapterGetType** (or **WifiAdapterInitGetType** if type needs to be queried from the NETADAPTER_INIT object by the client driver before the adapter is created).
-The port id (used in WDI commands) can be determined using API **WifiAdapterGetPortId**.
-.
+Client drivers create the station adapter and WfdRole adapter using the same event callback: [*EvtWifiDeviceCreateAdapter*](/windows-hardware/drivers/ddi/wificx/nc-wificx-evt_wifi_device_create_adapter).
+- Call [**WifiAdapterGetType**](/windows-hardware/drivers/ddi/wificx/nf-wificx-wifiadaptergettype) to determine the adapter type.
+- If the driver needs to query the adapter type from the NETADAPTER_INIT object before the adapter is created, call [**WifiAdapterInitGetType**](nf-wificx-wifiadapterinitgettype.md).
+- Call [**WifiAdapterGetPortId**](/windows-hardware/drivers/ddi/wificx/nf-wificx-wifiadaptergetportid) determine the port ID (used in message commands).

 ```C++
 NTSTATUS
 EvtWifiDeviceCreateAdapter(